CodeFromAnywhere/openapi-chat-completion/README.md

 # TODO:

-# Finalise

-- ✅ Debug tools and make them functional
-- ✅ Show indicators and little card when tool(s) are called and when they return, stop loading

-# Simplified Chat

-- GET `/chat/simple` should stream to raw text.
 - An API CLI that can run streaming APIs and regular APIs would be cool!

 # Improved Simplified UI

-Optimise it to work perfectly with `MenubarX` (small mobile layout)
+✅ Optimise it to work perfectly with `MenubarX` (small mobile layout)

-Create a page that is used if you open chat.actionschema.com that has 6 or 8 chats as iframes on desktop (based on the window width) or it has just one if it's a mobile view.
+✅ Create a page that is used if you open chat.actionschema.com that has 6 or 8 chats as iframes on desktop (based on the window width) or it has just one if it's a mobile view.

-Every iframe should open the explorer which also has a search for actions.
+✅ Every iframe should open the explorer

-The new thread button should just go to explore, where the last openapi is the most prevalent one.
+✅ The new thread button should just go to explore

 Every thread should keep track of the last openapi it was at, so we can come back to it.

+Explore:

+- button 'new' on top
-In explore, top 5 recent conversations are at the top with "show more" to see all .
+- top 5 recent conversations are at the top with "show more" to see all .
+- facilitate openapi info
+- the last openapi is the most prevalent one.
+- search through openapis

 # Auth